-The simplest, and for a long time the most common, type of Eurobond proposal is a bond issued at the central level, which enjoys a joint and several guarantee by each member country.
-7 In some cases it appears that each country is supposed to pay for the interest and principal of the share of an issue that it has received;

-7 In a joint and several guarantee, each guarantor can be called upon to pay for the whole guaranteed amount.
-That guarantor can then ask the other guarantors to contribute their shares.
+The simplest, and for a long time the most common, type of Eurobond proposal is a bond issued at the central level, which enjoys a joint and several guarantee by each member country.12 In some cases it appears that each country is supposed to pay for the interest and principal of the share of an issue that it has received; this would imply no ex ante transfer between countries.
+But in most cases, it appears that the Eurobonds are intended to be explicitly a mechanism for ex-ante redistribution, even though exactly how the proceeds of a Eurobond issue are distributed to and repaid by the individual countries are often not specified.
+In either case, the potential for ex-post transfers is significant, via the joint and several liability.
+But obviously it is unlikely that a country will be willing to pay the whole amount if other countries refuse to pay their shares, making the whole construction problematic, if not outright unfeasible.

-6 Because of the large MROs and LTROs there is excess liquidity in the system, and this is largely a nominal issue.
+11 Because of the large MROs and LTROs there is excess liquidity in the system, and this is largely a nominal issue.
 But in more normal times sterilization would require increasing the interest rate in absorbing operations or issuing longer term debt certificates.